 Left to their own devices, the kids will be the first to tell you: Yeah, I totally forgot about that assignment.
 I didn’t really try my best.
 I just didn’t feel like finishing the reading.
 Whoops — sorry, Ms. B!
 They’ll cringe at you with raised eyebrows and endearing self-awareness.
 They nod emphatically when you analyze the apropos theme of “Harrison Bergeron,” and they laugh uproariously when you pull a pretend trophy from your desk and give it a quick shine as soon as they catch themselves in the act of whining.

 They know.
-Deep down, despite that wafting air of entitlement, they know exactly what’s going on.
+Deep down, they know exactly what’s going on.
 They are smarter than that, and they are capable of more failures — and consequently, more successes — than the world is allowing them to experience.

 7. There is no reliable way to assess who is ACTUALLY good at this.